 Since ancient times, trees have symbolized the winter solstice when the earth, with its seasons, appears born anew.
-This year, Anchor Christmas Ale’s tree is the beautiful California White Fir.
-It was hand drawn by local artist James Stitt, who has been creating Christmas Ale labels since 1975, to look as a “Big Tree” planted in 1975 might look today.
+The tree depicted on the 2014 Christmas Ale is the Giant Sequoia.
+It was hand-drawn by James Stitt, who has been creating Christmas Ale labels since 1975, to look as a “Big Tree” planted in 1975 might look today.

 Even though for the last few years, Anchor’s Christmas Ale is released in early November, I continue to observe Anchor Christmas Day on the Monday before Thanksgiving.
 I know I’m a sentimental old fool, but I liked that they used to wait that long to release it, even though I understand why they had to abandon it.
 But some things are worth waiting for.
 If you agree with me, please join me in drinking a glass of this year’s seasonal release tonight.
 Happy Anchor Christmas Day!